dekuNukem/joyAnalog/README.md

 ## Twitch Plays Nintendo Switch

-I dug up and reused a portion of my old code for TwitchPlaysPokemonX.
+I dug up and reused a portion of my old code for TwitchPlaysPokemonX, [see here](./TwitchPlaysNintendoSwitch).